ElSnoMan/scripting-to-framework/tau-docs/Chapter7/chapter_7.md

 2. Add second wait into Yes() method

 Now the test is much more clear while still having the functionality we need.
 Great work!

+## Write the 2nd and 3rd Tests
+1. Make two new test methods
+    - User_opens_app_store()
+    - User_opens_play_store()
+2. Copy + Paste the first two steps from first test
+3. Add No() method to Pages.CopyDeckPage
+4. Add OpenAppStore() and OpenGooglePlay() methods.
+5. Add these methods to your test
+6. Assert the title is equal to Driver.Title.
+We don't have a "Title" property on Driver, so we need to add it.
+    - `public static string Title => Current.Title;`
+7. Run the tests and we get a failure saying that a different element was gonna get clicked.
+The issue is, when we get to the CopyDeck page, a Cookie Consent popup is displayed and covers the app store buttons.
+Fortunately, the error message is pretty helpful, but it would have been nice to see some logs and a screenshot to quickly diagnose and solve the problem.
+8. Add an AcceptCookies() method and add that to our No() method
+    - public void AcceptCookies()
+    - Map.AcceptCookiesButton.Click();
+    - Driver.Wait.Until(drvr => !Map.AcceptCookiesButton.Displayed);
+9. Re-run the tests.
+They pass!